vishalsharma123321/Backend-assigmnet--for-Algo8/README.md

 # Backend Assignment for Algo8

 ## Description
 This is a backend authentication and user management system built using Node.js, Express.js, and MongoDB.
 The project includes user signup, login, logout, and CRUD operations for managing users.
+The entire codebase is fully commented for better readability and understanding.

 ## Features
 - **Authentication using JWT**